utmapp/utmapp.github.io/_pages/guide.md

 Press the + button on the top right to either Import or Create a new image.
 If you choose to Import an image, you can presented with a file selection screen where you can choose a disk image (e.g. ISO file) from any location.
 A copy of that file will be made into the `.utm` package.
 Once the import completes, it is safe to delete the original file.

 If you choose to Create a new image, you can give it a file name (can be anything, the extension doesn't matter) and a size.
 Note the created disk image will be a QCOW2 formatted file that will auto-grow up to the specified size.
+Current UTM limitation prevents you from creating more than one disk image per launch.

 ### Image Type